EntityGraphQL/EntityGraphQL/README.md

 ```
 ### 2. Create a route

 Using what ever API library you wish.
-Here is an example for a ASP.NET WebApi controller
+Here is an example for a ASP.NET Core WebApi controller

 ```csharp
 public class Startup {